X4mp/xmnsuite/README.md

-# DataMint
+# XMNSuite
- DataMint is a decentralized datastore built on top of Tendermint.
+XMNSuite is a CLI application that enables the creation and deployment of independent blockchain applications.
+It uses [lua](http://www.lua.org/) as its scripting engine and [Tendermint](https://tendermint.com/) as its byzantine fault tolerant consensus algorithm.